SophoGurabanidze/E-commerce-app/README.md

 # E-commerce App

-This is a full-featured e-commerce application built as my final assignment for the Digital Institute.
-I achieved a perfect score of 100 out of 100 on this project.
+This is a full-featured e-commerce application built as my final assignment for the Digital Institute, for which I earned a score of 100 out of 100.

 ## 🚀 Project Overview

-This simplified single-user version of an e-commerce app allows users to:
+This simplified single-role version of an e-commerce app allows users to:
 - Browse products by category
 - Filter and search products
 - Add products to cart and wishlist